Skip to main content

 Section 4516.10 | Liability coverage.

-(A)(1) A peer-to-peer car sharing program shall ensure that, during each car sharing period, the shared vehicle owner and the shared vehicle driver are each covered by a motor-vehicle liability policy or other proof of financial responsibility that recognizes their status as a shared vehicle owner or shared vehicle driver and provides coverage for the operation of the shared vehicle during the car sharing period.
-Each policy or proof shall be maintained in the following amounts:
+(A)(1) A peer-to-peer car sharing program shall ensure that, during each car sharing period, the shared vehicle owner and the shared vehicle driver are each covered by a motor-vehicle liability policy or other proof of financial responsibility.
+Each policy or proof shall provide coverage in an amount that is not less than the amounts specified in section 4509.51 of the Revised Code.
+The policy or proof shall do either of the following:

 (2) The insurance required by division (A)(1) of this section may be satisfied by any of the following or a combination of any of the following: